arvidn/libtorrent/docs/manual.rst

 There are two modes in which storage (files on disk) are allocated in libtorrent.

- * The traditional *full allocation* mode, where the entire files are filled up with zeros before anything is downloaded.
+ * The traditional *full allocation* mode, where the entire files are filled up with zeros before anything is downloaded. libtorrent will look for sparse files support in the filesystem that is used for storage, and use sparse files or file system zaero fill support if present.
+This means that on NTFS, full allocation mode will only allocate storage for the downloaded pieces.

  * And the *compact allocation* mode, where only files are allocated for actual pieces that have been downloaded.
 This is the default allocation mode in libtorrent.